Waterboys (film): Plot

-The dolphin trainer exploits them as free labour and has no intention of training them, and in an attempt to ditch them, leaves all his cash with them to have to practice "rhythm" using Dance Dance Revolution.
-When he runs out of gas, he returns to get some money and discovers that they are totally synchronized and doing well with the game.
-He takes them back and they continue to train.
-Later, while training in the sea, a tourist with a video camera films them, thinking that they are drowning, and the boys appear on TV.
-Seeing this, the boys who had quit rejoin, and are taught synchronized swimming by the five boys.
+One by one, Suzuki gets the boys back together and they begin to train under Isomura.
+Isomura exploits them as free labour at the aquarium and has no intention of training them.
+In an attempt to ditch them, he leaves the boys at an arcade to practice "rhythm" using Dance Dance Revolution.
+When he runs out of gas after ditching them, he returns to get some money and discovers that they are totally synchronized (due to the surprisingly coordinated Ohta) and doing well with the game.
+Motivated to help the boys, Isomura takes them back and continues to train them.